rajatgirotra/study/cpp/BOOST/python/src/5_README.txt

 a C++ type, use boost::python::extract, example:

 double d = boost::python::extract<double>(o.attr("length")); // will throw if extraction is not possible.
+So you can use the check() method of the object returned by extract which returns a boolean.

 Python doesnt have enum types.
 But you can create enum types using C++ defined enums.
 Example: